JakeGWater/vpifg.com/README.md

 * You assert that you have the right to license your contributions to us (i.e. you are the author)
 * You own all your contributions, and you can do whatever you like with them.
-* You have licensed your contributions to us, and we may do whatever I like with them.
+* You have licensed your contributions to us, and we may also do whatever we like with them.